Willzh2025/smartinventory/README.md

 - **Results Table**: Detailed metrics including demand forecasts, optimal order quantities, expected shortages, and cost breakdowns
 - **Insights**: Plain-language summary (e.g., "Budget constraint is binding; SKUs X and Y account for 60% of total spend")

+### What-If Analysis & Scenario Exploration

+SmartInventory Planner supports interactive what-if analysis through user-controlled parameters and model selection.

+Decision-makers can explore alternative scenarios by adjusting:

+- **Budget limits**: Observe how optimal order quantities shift when financial constraints tighten or relax.
+- **Storage capacity**: Identify whether warehouse space is the binding constraint and how it affects SKU prioritization.
+- **Forecast horizon**: Examine the impact of short-term vs. longer-term planning on inventory decisions.
+- **Optimization model**: Compare cost-minimization (Model A) versus service-level prioritization (Model B).

+Each adjustment triggers a full re-optimization of the inventory plan, enabling users to perform real-time scenario analysis and understand trade-offs between cost efficiency, service level, and resource constraints.

+This interactive scenario exploration allows managers to answer practical questions such as:
+- “What happens if my budget increases by 10%?”
+- “Which SKUs are dropped first when budget becomes tight?”
+- “How much additional budget is needed to eliminate shortages?”

+By enabling rapid what-if analysis, the application supports informed, data-driven decision-making under uncertainty.

 ---

 ## The Analytics Behind It